-Keeping staff motivated and happy, and retaining them is a huge topic, largely outside of my remit as a brand specialist, which will require input and expertise from Human Resources experts.
+Keeping staff motivated and happy, and retaining them is a huge topic, largely outside of my remit as a brand specialist, which will require input and expertise from Recruitment and Human Resources experts.
 However, investing in both your brand and your employer branding will go some way to help you recruit and make the right impression.

 Remember to make sure your website and your brand are appealing to the talent you seek to attract, not just clients.
-Often this judgement call can not be made impartially by company owners and partners, as they may be too close to the problem, or even they may be the problem depending on their attitude towards, and understanding of their brand and reputation.
+Often this judgement call can not be made impartially by company owners and partners, as they may be too close to the problem, or even they may be the problem depending on their attitude towards, and understanding of, their brand and reputation.